 After the feasting season (Halloween to Christmas) comes the New Year, and for a lot of people this means a resolution.
-Most people make resolutions to start weight loss, work out more, eat better, and so on; but typically it is some sort of goal to start off the year on a healthier note.
-If you are hoping to have a healthier 2018, I have some suggestions that will help jump-start your January.
+Most people make resolutions to start weight loss, work out more, eat better, and so on; but typically it is some sort of goal to start off the New Year on a healthier note.
+If you are hoping to have a healthier year, I have some suggestions that will help jump-start your January.

 Keep Food Logs